Artificial Grass Installation Cost

 Artificial Grass Installation

 Once your base is prepared, the artificial grass can be laid out, making sure that there is a 5cm gap on each side.
-This will then be left for around 2 – 3 hours to settle and reduce creasing.
+This will then be left for around 2 to 3 hours to settle and reduce creasing.

 After 3 hours, the grass will be turned over and trimmed with a sharp knife for a neat finish.
 An appropriate adhesive will then be applied to secure it.